RazvanAnti/Proiect-Final-Jira/README.md

 Story: Shopping Cart Page --> Links the customer to the Shopping Cart, Links the customer to the Checkout.

-36 te teste scrise, din care 36 de teste executate.
+36 de teste scrise, din care 36 de teste executate.

 10 bugs detectate: